Aparna Sen: Director

-Aparna Sen made her debut as a writer-director with the Jennifer Kendal starrer 36 Chowringhee Lane (1981).
+Aparna Sen made her debut as a writer-director with 36 Chowringhee Lane (1981).
 Produced by Shashi Kapoor, the movie received immense critical acclaim and won Aparna her first National Film Award for Best Direction.

 In 2009, Sen announced her next Bengali film Iti Mrinalini, which starred herself, Konkona Sen Sharma, Rajat Kapoor, Kaushik Sen, and Priyanshu Chatterjee.
 First-time screenwriter Ranjan Ghosh co-wrote the film.
 This was the first time that Sen collaborated with any film writer or became attached to the curriculum of a film institute.
 The screenplay of Iti Mrinalini was an assignment in the Screenwriting syllabus at the Mumbai-based film school Whistling Woods International.
 It was also a major first in Indian screenwriting, as the first time that any screenplay from an Indian film institute was actually filmed.
 The film was released on 29 July 2011.

 In 2013, her film Goynar Baksho (The Jewellery Box) was released depicting three generations of women and their relationship to a box of jewels.
 It ran to packed houses and won critical acclaim from reviewers and critics.
 Thereafter, in 2015, Arshinagar, an adaptation of Romeo and Juliet was released.

 In 2017, Sonata—an English film written and directed by Sen—was released.
 Adapted from a play by Mahesh Elkunchwar, the film examines the life of three middle-aged unmarried friends played by Aparna Sen, Shabana Azmi and Lillete Dubey.

 In 2021, she directed her 3rd Hindi film The Rapist, starring her daughter Konkona Sen Sharma and Arjun Rampal.
 In her interview with Firstpost, she said that The Rapist will be a "hard-hitting drama that examines how much of society is responsible for producing rapists".
 The film was nominated for the Kim Jiseok award at the 26th Busan International Film Festival held in October 2021.
 Her filmmaking style was highly influenced by Tapan Sinha.